 Brushless vs. Brushed Motors

-In the world of RC, there are two primary motor types: brushless and brushed motors.
-Generally, we tend to brushless motors as they are more durable and powerful, while brushed motors are often used in toy drones as they are cheaper to make.
-In this guide, we’ll be focusing solely on brushless motors, which are the go-to choice for most FPV drones.
+In the world of FPV drones, there are two primary motor types: brushless and brushed motors.
+Generally, we tend to brushless motors as they are more durable and powerful, while brushed motors are often used in cheap toy drones as they are more cost effective to make.
+In this guide, we’ll be focusing solely on brushless motors, which are the go-to choice for modern FPV drones.

 Estimating Drone Weight and Frame Size